h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###FAQ

+R for multinomial  initial value =0
-R for multinomial  initial value =0 h2o for multinomial initial value =  class distribution
+R for binomial(multinomial) initial value =0, h2o for binomial (multinomial) initial value = class distribution

 R for response variable does not accept NA
 H2O if response has NAs works fine.